envoyproxy/data-plane-api/docs/root/configuration/http_filters/lua_filter.rst

   headers = handle:metadata()

 Returns the current route entry metadata.
+Note that the metadata should be specified under the filter name.

 Returns a :ref:`metadata object <config_http_filters_lua_metadata_wrapper>`.